 Leverage and House-Price Dynamics in U.S. Cities

-In this paper, we use city-level data to analyze the relationship between homeowner borrowing patterns and house-price dynamics.
-Our principal finding is that in cities where homeowners are more leveraged--i.e., have higher loan-to-value ratios--house prices react more sensitively to city-specific shocks, such as changes in per-capita income.
-This finding is consistent with recent theories which emphasize the role of collateralized borrowing in shaping the behavior of asset prices.
+We use city-level data to analyze the relationship between homeowner borrowing patterns and house-price dynamics.
+Our principal finding is that in cities where a greater fraction of homeowners are highly leveraged-- i.e., have high loan-to-value ratios--house prices react more sensitively to city-specific shocks, such as changes in per-capita income.
+This finding is consistent with recent theories that emphasize the role of borrowing in shaping the behavior of asset prices.

 Suggested Citation: Suggested Citation